harshitbalodi/bloglist-backend/README.md

 ## Environment variables

 create a .env file in the root directory and create two databases, one for deployment and another for testing.
-Create a hash value using jwt and put in on SECRET variable which will be used in password hashing and jwt token.
+Create a hash value using jwt and put in SECRET variable which will be used in password hashing and jwt token.

 >  MONGO_URI